markw1010/BA/README.md

 ###### <sup>2</sup> Cryptodatadownload *https://www.cryptodatadownload.com/data/bitfinex/* access on 11-21-2021

+## Getting started

+To use the program, please import the project into your development environment e.g. PyCharm.
+After importing the project, please open the main file and follow the instructions.
+At the bottom of the file you will find six lines of outcommented code with an explanation of what the code does, above.
+To run a method, please outcomment the line of code you want to use and the calculation will be printed on the console.
+Please note, that you can just run one line of code at the same time!
+The other five lines of code have to be outcommented!

+To test the program, there is already a cvs file provided.
+Because this project is in a beta version, the included cvs file only contains low frequency data instead of high frequency data.
+This is because it is easier to test the program with a small dataset instead of a big dataset.
+The provided data include daily high prices, low prices, open prices, close prices as well as the USD volume and other data.
+The data is provided from 2015-02-09 until 2021-11-10.
+You can print the dataset on the console by uncomment the first method in the main file.

 ## Requiremnets
 Most of the requirements are fulfilled when the data is downloaded from https://www.cryptodatadownload.com/data/bitfinex/ (11-21-2021).
 Anyway, in case that the data is not provided from the recommended website make sure that the following requirements are given: